Cinnamon Oats & Honey Granola Bars

 • Combine remaining oats, coarse flour oats, baking soda, and salt in a large bowl.

 • In a microwave-safe bowl, heat coconut oil just until melted.
-Combine with honey and cinnamon (or Cinnamon Creamed Honey), and vanilla.
+Combine with honey and cinnamon (or Cinnamon Creamed Honey), sugar, and vanilla.
 Combine with oat mixture, stirring well until oats are evenly coated.

 • Spread mixture into prepared pan, pressing down firmly and evenly.